joe-warren-permutive/Munihac-Notes-2025/Presentation.md

 <br/>

 * Implementing the Haskell 98' Spec
+* Mostly finished:
-* Mostly finished; constructors still not done, about 70-80% complete.
+    * constructors still not done
+    * about 70-80% complete.
-* If complete, would allow you to explore properties of the Haskell type checker.
+* If complete, would allow you to explore properties of the type checker.

 <br/>